Top Long-Term Care Insurance Picks for 2024

 Third Shared Pool for Couples

 However, if they choose the shared care option, they also receive a third benefit account that increases in value if the inflation option is included.
-Both insureds have access to the third benefit account if they exhaust all of their own benefits.
+Both insureds can access the third benefit account if they exhaust all their benefits.

 NGL's shared care benefit offers policyholders outstanding coverage for the money, depending on their age and health.